sarahnvo/Elite101-Prework/README.md

-#introduction
+# Introduction

-this is a repository created by sarah
+This is a repository created by *Sarah*

-##usage
+## Usage

-run this command to execute the application:
+Run this command to execute the application:

-'python filename.py'
+`python filename.py`